CRFitzgerald/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge
 In this challenge, I used Python, Pandas, and SQLAlchemy ORM queries to perform climate analysis and data exploration on a Hawaiian weather database.
 I then created a Flask application to connect to the same database and create a landing page diplaying various routes - both static and dynamic - to various datasets of interest.
+The Jupyter Notebook where I performed data analysis, app.py file containing my Flask code, and Resources folder with original data can call be found in the SurfsUp folder.

 ### Tools Used
 * Python